Antisocial (Trust song)

 "Antisocial" is a song by the French hard rock band Trust, from their album Répression.
 The song was written by Bernie Bonvoisin and Norbert Krief.

-Unusually for a hard rock track, it was played on mainstream radio stations RTL and France Inter, helping the album sell over 800,000 copies in 1980.
-Evoking a dehumanised, individualistic and brutal society, the lyrics captured the alienation of a generation disillusioned by the excesses of its elders and the 1973 oil crisis.
+Unusually for a heavy metal track, it was played on mainstream radio stations RTL and France Inter, helping the album sell over 800,000 copies in 1980.
+Evoking a dehumanised, individualistic and brutal society, the lyrics captured the social alienation of a generation disillusioned by the excesses of its elders and the 1973 oil crisis.
 According to rock critic Michka Assayas, "Antisocial" is "the hymn that definitely buried the Glorious Thirty".

 Anthrax version

 American thrash metal band Anthrax covered the song, using the alternate English lyrics, on their 1988 album State of Euphoria.
 Their cover of the song also appears on the second disc of their compilation album, Anthrology: No Hit Wonders (1985–1991), along with a version featuring the verses sung in French.